cosmos/keystone/README.md

 This line will run Keystone with support for filesystem-based keys where the keys are stored in the given directory:

 `./keystoned -chain-id foo -chain-rpc none -key-addr none -keyring-dir none -keyring-type none -key-plugin ./plugin/file/file_keys.so -file-cfg /home/johnk/src/keystoned2/plugin/file/keys/`

+# Dockerfile

+There is a Dockerfile in this directory, which implements most of the instructions in here, and can be used to build a Keystone server with:

+`docker build .`